segganeadel/Panshapening-PFE/readme.md

 - As **refrence** we can use only the **HRMS**, as the models outputs only the multispectral data.

-- As for the **input** we need to generate a degraded version of the **HRMS** that we will refer to as **MS** and a downsampled version of the **Original PAN** image that we refer to as **PAN**.
+- As for the **input** we need to generate a degraded version of the **HRMS** that we will refer to as **MS**.
+Also a downsampled version of the **Original PAN** image that we refer to as **PAN**.

 The downsampling method for the HRMS and Original PAN can be done diffrently:
 - for the Original PAN, an ideal filter (bicubic interpolation) can be used this results in the PAN image (in our case being downsampled by a factor of 4).

-- for the HRMS we apply an MTF (Modulation Transfer Function) to it, provided that the Nyquist frequency for each channel in data from a certain sensor is known we generate a filter that will be applied to the HRMS image to **simulate the degradation that would be caused by the sensor** this mainly why this method is applied.
-This results in the MS image.
+- for the HRMS we apply an MTF (Modulation Transfer Function) to it, provided that the Nyquist frequency for each channel in data from a certain sensor is known we can generate a filter that will be applied to the HRMS image to **simulate the degradation that would be caused by the sensor** this mainly why this method is applied.
+This results in the **(MS)** image.
 ```Python
     GNyq_dict_ms = {
         'QB':       [0.34,  0.32,  0.30,  0.22], # Band Order: B,G,R,NIR